Usain Bolt: 2013 World Championships

 Bolt failed to record below 10 seconds early season and had his first major 100 m race of 2013 at the Golden Gala in June.
-He was served an unexpected defeat by Justin Gatlin, with the American winning 9.94 to Bolt's 9.95.
+He was served an unexpected defeat by Justin Gatlin, with the American winning 9.94 s to Bolt's 9.95 s.
 Bolt denied the loss was due to a hamstring issue he had early that year and Gatlin responded: "I don't know how many people have beaten Bolt but it's an honour".
 With Yohan Blake injured, Bolt won the Jamaican 100 m title ahead of Kemar Bailey-Cole and skipped the 200 m, which was won by Warren Weir.
 Prior to the 2013 World Championships in Athletics, Bolt set world leading times in the sprints, with 9.85 for the 100 m at the London Anniversary Games and 19.73 for the 200 m in Paris.

 Bolt regained the title as world's fastest man by winning the World Championships 100 metres in Moscow.
-In wet conditions, he edged Gatlin by eight hundredths of a second with 9.77, which was the fastest run that year.
+In wet conditions, he edged Gatlin by eight hundredths of a second with 9.77 s, which was the fastest run that year.
 Gatlin was the sole non-Jamaican in the top five, with Nesta Carter, Nickel Ashmeade and Bailey-Cole finishing next.

 Bolt was less challenged in the 200 m final.
-His closest rival was Jamaican champion Warren Weir but Bolt ran a time of 19.66 to finish over a tenth of a second clear.
+His closest rival was Jamaican champion Warren Weir but Bolt ran a time of 19.66 s to finish over a tenth of a second clear.
 This performance made Bolt the first man in the history of the 200 metres at the World Championships in Athletics to win three gold medals over the distance.

-Bolt won a third consecutive world relay gold medal in the 4 × 100 metres relay final, which made him the most successful athlete in the 30-year history of the world championships.
-The Jamaican team, featuring four of the top five from the 100 m final were comfortable winners with Bolt reaching the finish line on his anchor leg three tenths of a second ahead of the American team anchored by Gatlin.
-Bolt's performances were matched on the women's side by Shelly-Ann Fraser-Pryce, meaning Jamaica took a complete sweep of the sprint medals at the 2013 World Championships.
+Bolt won a third consecutive world relay gold medal in the 4 × 100 metres relay final, which made him the most successful athlete in the 30-year history of the World Championships.
+The Jamaican team, featuring four of the top five from the 100 m final, were comfortable winners, with Bolt reaching the finish line on his anchor leg three tenths of a second ahead of the American team anchored by Gatlin.
+Bolt's performances were matched on the women's side by Shelly-Ann Fraser-Pryce, meaning Jamaica took a complete sweep of the short sprint medals at the 2013 World Championships.

 After the championships, Bolt took 100 m wins on the 2013 IAAF Diamond League circuit in Zürich and Brussels.
 He remained unbeaten in the 200 m and his only loss that year was to Gatlin over 100 m in Rome.
 For the fifth time in six years, Bolt was named IAAF World Male Athlete of the Year.